Ann Rivers

-Anna M. Rivers (born 1965 or 1966) is an American politician and educator serving as a Republican member of the Washington State Senate from when she was appointed to represent the 18th district in 2012, upon the resignation of Joe Zarelli.
+Anna M. Rivers (born 1965 or 1966) is an American politician and educator who served as a Republican member of the Washington State Senate from when she was appointed to represent the 18th district in 2012, upon the resignation of Joe Zarelli.
 Prior to this she was a member of the Washington House of Representatives.
 In her first full term, a Majority Coalition Caucus was formed, taking control away from the Democrats in the state senate.
 Rivers was appointed to be majority whip for the session, a rare appointment for a freshman senator.
 She won re-election for another four-year term in 2012, with 67% of the vote against 32% for her opponent, Ralph Schmidt.

 Prior to her holding elected office, Rivers led AMR Consulting, a political consulting firm which aided candidates in their elections for offices, as well as providing political consultation to corporate clients.
 In 2007, she was on the short list for candidates to be chosen to replace Richard Curtis in the state house, but Jaime Herrera Beutler was chosen instead.
 Later, Rivers succeeded Herrera Beutler in the house after the latter's election to the United States Congress.